Abhay478/Compilers_Proj/specs/specs.md

   u.field1 = 1; // assignment
   ```

-- The same operator can be used to access fields, even from references to structs.
+- The same operator can be used to access fields from references to structs.

   ```
   let u: Foo;